yingcom/yingcom.github.io/src/_content/post/2021-04-23/cli-digital-audio.md

 preview: "Use FFmpeg, Rubberband and SoX for time streching and pitch scaling"
 ---

 Musician likes to experiment with the keys and tempos of musical works.
 If it's hard to adapt to a new key on accoustic instrument, you can try digital instrument that has built-in transpose function without changing the original way of playing.
 Sound engineer can raise or lower the pitch of a sound with a pitch shifter in recording, or tranpose the soundtracks in a DAW in post production.
-For those who are more comfortable with command lines, FFmpeg and SoX are great companions.
+For those who are comfortable with the command-line interface, FFmpeg and SoX are great companions for audio processing.
 This article introduces FFmpeg, Rubberband and SoX for audio playback, format conversion, and ultimately adjusting the tempo and pitch of a soudntrack to your taste in the terminal.

 How will the Concerto in D Minor after Marcello (BWV 974) by J.S.
-Bach sound if it is played in C Minor?
+Bach sound in C Minor?
 Check it out yourself after you finish reading. 😉

 # What is FFmpeg, Rubberband and SoX?

 > FFmpeg is the leading multimedia framework, able to decode, encode, transcode, mux, demux, stream, filter and play pretty much anything that humans and machines have created.
 It supports the most obscure ancient formats up to the cutting edge - https://www.ffmpeg.org/about.html

 FFmpeg has an large suite of libraries and programs for processing audio, video and other multimedia files and streams.
-First released in 2000, FFmpeg has been used as a core module for handling multimedia in applications such as YouTube, Chrome, iTunes, VLC player, Handbrake, and Blender, just to name a few.
-If you are unfamiliar with FFmpeg, check out this [tutorial](https://slhck.info/ffmpeg-encoding-course/) for a general introduction.
+First released in 2000, FFmpeg has been used as a core module for handling multimedia in software applications such as YouTube, Chrome, iTunes, VLC media player, Handbrake, and Blender, just to name a few.
+If you are unfamiliar with FFmpeg, check out this [tutorial](https://slhck.info/ffmpeg-encoding-course/) for an introduction.

 > Rubberband is an audio time-stretching and pitch-shifting library and utility program.
 It includes a simple (free) command-line utility program that you can use for fixed adjustments to the speed and pitch of existing audio files - https://breakfastquay.com/rubberband/